mdgriffith/style-elements/NOTES.md

 ## Specifying Size

 If you have a `display: inline` property set, then `width` and `height` are ignored.  `display: inline` is generally used for things in text.
-Is it equivalent to `display: inline-block; width: 0; height:0;`?
+I'd actaully like to know if its equivalent to `display: inline-block; width: 0; height:0;`.

 It's possible `display:inline` can be eliminated completely.
 Let's move on without addressing this directly yet.